AmingAndrei/violence.website/content/database/factions/pale/evergreen.md

     - Continuously works to **maximize crop yield and bio-efficiency**.

 2. **Botanical Research**
-    - Conducts ongoing studies into **Blackspace-native flora**, examining their potential applications.
+    - Conducts ongoing studies into **BLACKSPACE-native flora**, examining their potential applications.

 3. **Ecological Recovery**
     - Leads efforts to **restore flora and fauna lost** during the **Ashen Winter Incident**, focusing on genetic adaptation of extinct or endangered species and controlled reintroduction into stabilised zones.